ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 Also unlike the other game modes, Kiai Time has an effect on scores because it refers to the _"Go-Go Time"_ in _Taiko no Tatsujin_.
 While Kiai Time is active, the drum in the upper left changes animation, the playfield has a background gradient and the hit area gains a fire graphic around it.
-Additionally, all hit notes gain a 1.2x score multiplier, long yellow notes (drumroll) included, except for hits on a shaker (the final hit is still multiplied).
+Additionally, all hit notes gain a 1.2x score multiplier, long yellow notes (drumroll) included, except for hits on a denden/shaker (the final hit is still multiplied).

 In short: `Score = {ScoreValue + [min(RoundDown(Combo / 10), 10) * RoundDown(taiko score multiplier * raw mod multiplier)]} * Kiai Time`